 - a.
 Select the object to daylight from.
-This must be a feature line. - b.
+This must be a feature line in the same site as the grading group. - b.
 Select the side to search for the daylight surface. - c.
 Apply to entire length?
 [Yes/No] <Yes>: This question applies if you wish to add transition slopes along a feature.
 For example, part of the way I need to slope at 2:1, for another part it needs to be 4:1, and then I need to transition the slope between the regions. - d.
 Hitting <enter> out of the command adds the grading object to the surface supplied when you created the surface through creating the grading group (unless automatic surface generation for the grading group is not checked).